mikhailshilkov/azure-serverless-workshop/06-api/README.md

-# Deploying Azure API Management
+# Lab 6: Deploying Azure API Management

 Currently, your frontend website retrieves data directly from a Function App.

-In this lab, you will extend the `statusapp` stack to add an API Management service in front of the Azure Function.
+In this lab, you will extend the `statusapp` project to add an API Management service in front of the Azure Function.
 You will change the website to talk to that API Management service.

 Make sure you are still in the `statusapp` folder with the same files that you created in Labs 4-5.